Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 * read.step.resource.name - STEP,
 * read.step.sequence - FromSTEP.

-<h4>read.scale.unit</h4>
-This parameter is obsolete (the parameter *xstep.cascade.unit* should be used instead when necessary).
-If it is set to 'M', the shape is scaled 0.001 times (as if it were in meters) after translation from IGES or STEP.
-Default value is MM.

 <h4>xstep.cascade.unit</h4>
 This parameter defines units to which a shape should be converted when translated from IGES or STEP to CASCADE.
 Normally it is MM; only those applications that work internally in units other than MM should use this parameter.